the-turing-way/the-turing-way/README.md

 [![Join our tinyletter mailing list](https://img.shields.io/badge/receive-our%20newsletter%20❤%EF%B8%8F-blueviolet.svg)](https://tinyletter.com/TuringWay)
 [![Join the chat at https://gitter.im/alan-turing-institute/the-turing-way](https://img.shields.io/gitter/room/alan-turing-institute/the-turing-way?logo=gitter)](https://gitter.im/alan-turing-institute/the-turing-way)

 The Turing Way is a lightly opinionated guide to reproducible data science.
+You can read it here: https://the-turing-way.netlify.com.
+This is the GitHub repository where all of the bits that make up the guide live, and where the process of writing/building the guide happens.

 Our goal is to provide all the information that researchers need at the start of their projects to ensure that they are easy to reproduce at the end.